shanekeran/dublin-unlocked/README.md

     I used Imgur to host most of my site images.

-11. Unsplash
+11. Unsplash / Pexel

-    Unsplash was used to obtain free to use images of Dublin city.
+    Used to obtain free to use images of Dublin city.

 12. Google Maps Javascript API